deadmanoz/boss-2025-playground/notes/6-lightning-route-builder.md

 # Lightning Route Builder

 This challenge was all about understanding HTLCs, fees and expiries, routing (simple and MPP) and TLVs.
-Not going to lie, conceptually this was maybe most difficult of the challenges so far, probably because I only had a surface-level understanding of Lightning.
+Not going to lie, conceptually this was maybe most difficult of the challenges to this point, probably because I only had a surface-level understanding of Lightning.
 Once I grokked the contents, the implementation was relatively straightforward.

 One aspect that tripped me up was the relationship between channels, nodes and hops and which values of `cltv_delta` and the fees (`base_fee_msat`, `proportional_fee_ppm`) applied where.
 So here's a visual representation based on the example data (changed slightly so as to not give away the solution).